umijs/tnf/.changeset/eleven-snails-cry.md

 ---
-'@umijs/tnf': major
+'@umijs/tnf': patch
 ---

-configure the delay of the mock globally.
+feat: configure the delay of the mock globally.